Mel-M15/LotteryScheduling/README.md

 # Overview

 This C++ program implements a basic lottery scheduling algorithm.
-Processes are assigned lottery tickets, and the scheduler randomly selects a ticket to determine which process wins the lottery.
+Processes are assigned an ID and number of lottery tickets, and the scheduler randomly selects a ticket to determine which process wins the lottery.

 # Functionality
 The lottery scheduling algorithm has the following functionality: